skjohansen/skjohansen/README.md

-I have a key interest in the cross section between humans and technology, especially DevOps, Cyber Security and teaching of technology.
+I have a key interest in the cross section between humans and technology, especially AppSec, DevSecOps and teaching of technology.

 🎯 **I’m currently focusing on**: Teaching with different aspects of software development using the .NET eco-system.

-🔭 **Also, I’m working on**: Something cool related to security and will hopefully soon publish something 😉.
+🔭 **Also, I’m working on**: Something cool related to security and will hopefully soon publish something 😉 (and hopefully will it be worth the wait...)

 ## :mortar_board: Courses I have build and taught: